Station Group Banak: Plans for reestablishment

 Interest from military leaders for an airport at Banak returned in 1955.
 The Air Force was mainly concerned that they could not reach the easternmost parts of Norway from Bodø Main Air Station.
 This allowed for several Soviet infringements of Norwegian air space.
-Alternative locations were considered, such as Kautokeino, were a radar had been built.
+Alternative locations were considered, such as Kautokeino, where a radar had been built.
 NATO supported a reconstruction of Banak, partially raised by increased focus towards NATO's northern flank, and also to serve as part of the nuclear program.
 NATO was ready to provide funding in 1957, but by then Norwegian authorities were wanting to delay its construction.
 They cited lack of personnel to man the station as well as a lack of usability in times of war.
 The government decided in 1957 to disallow nuclear warheads to be stored in Norway during peacetime, thus eliminating NATO's strategic need for Banak.
 The air station was therefore removed from the investment program.

 By 1959 the United States was concerned that the militarization of the Kola Peninsula would become the prime source of a Soviet attack on North America.
 A new discussion about location arose, with Alta and Kautokeino as the main alternatives.
 Banak was estimated to cost NOK 4.9 million, NOK 2.8 million less than Alta, had better instrument landing and weather conditions and allowed a longer runway.
 The main advantage of Alta was that it would be better suited for civilian traffic.
 The government and Parliament approved construction of Banak in 1959 on condition that it receive NATO funding.

 By then new concerns had been raised by NATO regarding the defense of Banak, caused by its proximity to the Soviet Union, lack of military forces in Finnmark and lack of natural obstacles.
 The initial response from the Norwegian Air Force was that the airfield could easily be used by the Soviet Union in its current shape and that a means of destruction could make it useless following a Norwegian retreat.
 Later costs estimates rose to NOK 8.9 million, which would include a 2000 m runway, a 400 m taxiway and a 1000 m2 apron.
 Lack of funding meant the airport would not meet all of NATO's air base standards.
 This would be permitted because the airfield, from NATO's point of view, would only be used for emergency landings.

 NATO's proposal for an investment program was approved by the Norwegian Government on 7 December 1959 and by the North Atlantic Council on 1 June 1960.
 Parliament passed the plans on 5 August.
 Construction was carried out simultaneously at Banak, Alta Airport and Kirkenes Airport, Høybuktmoen, which would combined give Finnmark three primary airports.
 All three airports opened on 4 May 1963.